julieraptor/adachi-REY-UTAU/README.md

 Doctors and scientists put a dying ballerina in an unfinished robot body because she wanted to keep dancing.

-霊 can be read as 'Rei (Rey)' or 'Ryou'.
+霊 can be read as 'Rei (Rey)' or 'Ryou', meaning "ghost".

 **ADACHI_REY (足立霊 / Adachi Ryou)** is a fanloid inspired by Adachi Rei, and is a fusion of [LIEE : Immortal Idol](https://github.com/julieraptor/DIFFSINGER-LIEE-Immortal-Idol) and Adachi Rei's designs and concepts.